JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 Author: **Ann Bendall, Qld**

-Intolerance—lack of respect for practices and beliefs other then one's own—is one of the six mental poisons which "tremendously interfere with the spiritual progress of the evolving soul."
+Intolerance—lack of respect for practices and beliefs other then one's own—is one of the six mental poisons which “tremendously interfere with the spiritual progress of the evolving soul.”

-Jesus defined intolerance as "the mask covering up the entertainment of secret doubts as to the trueness of one's belief."
-He then went on to state, "No man is at any time disturbed by his neighbor's attitude when he has perfect confidence in the truth of that which he wholeheartedly believes....
-Sincere men are unafraid of the critical examination of their true convictions and noble ideals."
+Jesus defined intolerance as “the mask covering up the entertainment of secret doubts as to the trueness of one's belief.”
+He then went on to state, “No man is at any time disturbed by his neighbor's attitude when he has perfect confidence in the truth of that which he wholeheartedly believes....
+Sincere men are unafraid of the critical examination of their true convictions and noble ideals.”
 (1641)

-Jesus never displayed intolerance to any person, but he was, "intolerant of sin.
+Jesus never displayed intolerance to any person, but he was, “intolerant of sin.
 He was often mightily moved to resist that which was inimical to the welfare of his children on earth.
-But his indignation against sin never led to anger at the sinner."
+But his indignation against sin never led to anger at the sinner.”
 (1103)

-In a similar vein Jesus said, "Tell my children that I am ruthless with sin and intolerant of iniquity.
-I am indeed meek and humble in the presence of my Father, but I am equally and relentlessly inexorable where there is deliberate evildoing and sinful rebellion against the will of my Father in heaven."
+In a similar vein Jesus said, “Tell my children that I am ruthless with sin and intolerant of iniquity.
+I am indeed meek and humble in the presence of my Father, but I am equally and relentlessly inexorable where there is deliberate evildoing and sinful rebellion against the will of my Father in heaven.”
 (1766)

-The apostle John was "somewhat bigoted and inordinately intolerant....But he was not the only one of the twelve who was tainted with this kind of self-esteem and superiority consciousness."
+The apostle John was “somewhat bigoted and inordinately intolerant....But he was not the only one of the twelve who was tainted with this kind of self-esteem and superiority consciousness.”
 (1955)

-Obviously the flaws in this apostle's character were of concern for, in his final personal message to John, Jesus stated, "Give up your intolerance and learn to love men as I have loved you."
+Obviously the flaws in this apostle's character were of concern for, in his final personal message to John, Jesus stated, “Give up your intolerance and learn to love men as I have loved you.”
 (2047) It is interesting that this same John, right up to the crucifixion, was vying for the place of honor in the kingdom, despite being told by Jesus that this was a myth.
 But it is also interesting that John and his like-minded brother, James, chose the benign Alpheus twins to be apostles.

 Intolerance seems to be part of the human condition, and displays itself either as intolerance for a group that holds differing beliefs from our own, or for individuals with whom we are in close association.
 We seem not to be able to allow other people to have beliefs, practices and habits different from our own.